andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 <h4 class="article-subheader">Spokane</h4>

-They post up in a ring of lounge chairs around some coffee tables and I grab a beer from the bar and join them.
-It appears they have kept their foot on the gas since breakfast.
+They post up in a ring of lounge chairs around some coffee tables and I grab a beer and join them.
+It appears they have kept their foot on the accelerator since breakfast.
 They're goin' fast.

 I answer the same series of questions from different sections of the group as they flit in and out of conversations.